gromacs/gromacs/docs/dev-manual/naming.rst

   variables and an ``e`` prefix for enumerated variables and/or values).
   Instead, make the names long with a good description of what they control, typically including a verb for boolean variables, like ``foundAtom``.
+* Prefer class enums over regular ones, so that unexpected conversions to int do not happen.
-* It is a good idea to include the name of the enum type as a base in the name of enum values, e.g., ``HelpOutputFormat_Console``, in particular for settings exposed to other modules.
+* When using a non-class enum, prefer to include the name of the enumeration type as a base in the name of enum values, e.g., ``HelpOutputFormat_Console``, in particular for settings exposed to other modules.
 * Prefer to use enumerated types and values instead of booleans as control